 - Ativan also has lesser unfavorable interactions with other drugs when compared to Xanax.
 Each medicine, however, can lead to dangerously increased sedation when consumed with alcohol, other depressants, or other anxiety drugs.

 How does Ativan make you feel?

 Ativan will make the user feel calm and physically relaxed as a tranquilizer.
 Ativan may also stop painful spasms in muscles or prevent life-threatening seizures when administered correctly.
 Ativan has anxiety-relieving and tranquilizing effects.
 This can make you feel calm, serene, and relaxed.
-It may also cause sleepiness or drowsiness as side effects.
+It may also cause sleepiness or drowsiness as a side effect.

-Drug interactions of Ativan
+Drug interactions with Ativan

 - The concomitant use of benzodiazepines and opioids can increase the risk of respiratory depression.